The Most Effective Martial Art for Self-Defence on the Street

 - Self-Defence Sambo, aimed self-defence and inflicting minimum damage to the attacker

 - Combat Sambo, which basically is the military fighting form created to inflict serious damage

 Combat Sambo is the form, in my opinion, that is the most effective for the street, although Self-Defence Sambo also carries some weight.
 Since it is a grappling art, you have to train your reflexes, and practice is an absolute necessity before applying the techniques in a life-threatening situation.
 Once mastered, the techniques taught are effective, since the whole art is based on real-life situations in the military.
 But as I said, dedicated practice is required.
 Their gun defence is also very tricky to master, and doing it improperly by just a bit will get you killed.
 It took me two months of hard practice before I was able to apply one of the defensive techniques.
-Their striking is also in my opinion a bit underdeveloped but then again with such effective grappling techniques you will rarely be required to strike an opponent anyway.
+Their striking is very similar to Muay Thai, following a lot of the same principles, but with such effective grappling techniques you will rarely be required to strike an opponent.
 The biggest challenge for the practitioner is mastering the proper reflexes to apply the art.

 The first time I heard about Krav Maga, I was skeptical, partly due to the fact that I thought it was a marketing machine, an expensive art that couldn't teach me anything I didn't know.
 However, it was on the list of self-defence arts, so I decided to have a look.

 Krav Maga is mostly a striking Israeli martial art created by Imi Lichtenfield for the IDF and originally had its roots in boxing, karate, and wrestling.
 Today, the art has been modified to include Muay Thai, Brazilian Jiu Jitsu, and various other arts.
 To put it simply, it's militarized MMA.